Posted on: April 21, 2022

 Pick Up After Yourself - Litter-ally

-With everyone getting outside this summer we are seeing an overwhelming amount of garbage being left behind in our parks and forests.
-We need to do better – here’s what you need to know:
+We see an overwhelming amount of garbage being left behind in our parks and forests each year.
+We need to do better.

 Let’s Talk About Poop